Chau999/chau999.github.io/index.md

 During my doctoral studies, I also interned at the <a href="https://ei.is.mpg.de/">

-Empirical Inference department of the Max Planck Institute for Intelligent Systems, Tübingen</a> and Amazon UK.
+Empirical Inference department of the Max Planck Institute for Intelligent Systems, Tübingen</a> and at Amazon UK.

 I hold both a Master’s and a Bachelor’s degree in Mathematics and Statistics, graduating with First Class Honours from the University of Oxford, where I received the Departmental Prize for ranking top of the cohort.
 </p>